 As a graduate media planner, you work very closely with the professionals who market the films.
 You learn and understand what it takes to create interest in the weekend blockbuster, the coveted streaming series or movie, or the instant download.

-In a nutshell, it takes long hours and perseverance to ensure all the media outlets are covered.
+In summary, it takes long hours and perseverance to ensure that all the media outlets are covered.
 Those outlets include movie websites, YouTube, Facebook, Twitter, Instagram, etc.

 "We are the United States of Amnesia, which is encouraged by a media that has no desire to tell us the truth about anything, serving their corporate masters who have other plans to dominate us."